 Farmer Mac has adopted a code of business conduct and ethics ("Code of Conduct") that applies to all directors, officers, employees, and agents of Farmer Mac, including Farmer Mac's principal executive officer, principal financial officer, principal accounting officer, and other senior financial officers.
-The Code of Conduct was most recently amended in May 2021.
+The Code of Conduct was most recently amended in May 2022.
 A copy of the Code of Conduct is available on Farmer Mac's website, www.farmermac.com, in the "Corporate Governance" portion of the "Investors" section.
-Farmer Mac will post any amendment to, or waiver from, a provision of the Code of Conduct is available free of charge upon written request to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
+Farmer Mac will post any amendment to, or waiver from, a provision of the Code of Conduct in that same location on its website.
+A print copy of the Code of Conduct is available free of charge upon written request to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
 20006.